Merrickville, Ontario, Canada Guide

 Day Trips

-Approximately 1 hour by car Brockville, located on the St. Lawrence River, offers a mix of history and waterfront activities.
-Visit the Brockville Railway Tunnel, Canada's first railway tunnel, explore the Aquatarium, and enjoy the scenic waterfront.
-Brockville provides a unique blend of attractions.
+Approximately 1.5 hours by car Brockville, located on the St. Lawrence River, offers a blend of history and outdoor activities.
+Explore the Brockville Railway Tunnel, Canada's first railway tunnel, and visit the Aquatarium to learn about the St. Lawrence River ecosystem.
+Take a boat tour of the Thousand Islands or enjoy a scenic walk along the waterfront.

 Travel Time